-Kachumber is a simple Indian salad containing a mix of onions, tomatoes, cucumber, cilantro or mint, green chillies and a few spices brought together with a tangy lemon juice.
+Kachumber is a super easy, simple, zesty, fresh and colorful Indian salad containing a mix of onions, tomatoes, cucumber, cilantro or mint, green chillies and a few spices brought together with a tangy lemon juice.

-One of the great joys of kachumber is that it is made without any dressing and there is no oil/fat included in this salad.
+One of the great joys of kachumber is that it is made without any dressing and there is no oil or fat included in this salad.
 The seasonings, herbs and spices are simply mixed with the veggies.

 In fact, I often refer to kachumber as sort of an Indian pico de gallo!
 It adds a nice bit of crunch and acidity to balance out the rest of your meal.